Dominick1998/OrganizationalOdyssey/README.md

 ## Overview

-Organizational Odyssey is a Flask-based web application designed to streamline the management and visualization of organizational data, specifically focusing on the relationships between employees, departments, and locations.
+Organizational Odyssey is a Flask-based web application designed to streamline the management and visualization of organizational data, specifically focusing on the relationships between employees/employers, departments, and locations.
 This project aims to provide a comprehensive solution for businesses to efficiently handle their internal structure data, enhancing decision-making processes through intuitive data visualization and management tools.

 ## Features